-These speakers will then be confronted with the diverse perspectives of Jean-Claude Daoust, a committed entrepreneur and visionary man, and of Jochanan Eynikel, a philosopher and expert of entrepreneurship centered on the human aspect and of the prospective reflection in Etion (Forum for Entrepreneurship engaged), author of "Robot aan het stuur" (Robot at the wheel).
+These speakers will then be confronted with the diverse perspectives of Jean-Claude Daoust, a committed entrepreneur and visionary man,president of the brand of administration Daoust interim and of Jochanan Eynikel, a business philosopher and expert of human centered thinking entrepreneurship and of future in Etion (Forum for engaged Entrepreneurship), author of "Robot aan het stuur" (Robot at the wheel).
 Then they will answer questions from the public.

-The debate will be moderated by Béatrice Delvaux from Le Soir and Han Renard from the Knack.
+The debate was moderated by Béatrice Delvaux from Le Soir and Han Renard from the Knack.

 18h: welcome drinks and sandwiches